 You could keep telling yourself that all this time and money that you give up to receive that MBA degree would be worth it in the long run once you get that dream Product Manager role, but that would be trying to convince yourself of a misconception.
 People in the Product Manager industry have said that when it comes to hiring future Product Managers to fill company roles in their Product teams, they have become ever more cognizant of the impact one’s arsenal of skills possessed on their chances of succeeding in the job.

 Skills are now viewed more than ever as important and are a must-have for anyone wanting to break into the Product Management industry.
 Most skills are commonly shared by the majority of the workforce in such industries as Product Management, Investment Finance, and other similar fields.
-Building up those soft skills cost less than an MBA program and have a bigger impact on whether or not you are perceived as attractive to hiring employers in the Product Manager industry.
+Building up those soft skills costs less than a MBA program and have a bigger impact on whether or not you are perceived as attractive to hiring employers in the Product Manager industry.

 However, all of this creates a somewhat level hiring playing ground where the prospective hires have almost identical education bios.
 Two people that have the same degrees, but one went, for example, to Stanford, and the other went to Harvard, look the same on paper.
 No sane employer will choose between applicants by comparing their respective colleges.
 Instead, something that can be compared, like soft and hard skills, will hold much more weight when considering rejecting an applicant in favor of another.